Jamming transition in kinetically constrained models with reflection symmetry: Introduction

-In particular, we focus on direction-free KCMs, which may be conjectured as qualitatively different from KCMs in the TBF class because of the symmetry property related to directions.
-Direction-free models also present an advantage in that their mean-field analysis may be easier.
-Mean-field analysis acts as a starting point for a theory on determining the universality, as we have learned from the renormalization group analysis for equilibrium critical phenomena.
-Therefore, the discovery of a direction-free KCM that exhibits a freezing transition might be useful for further studies on the universality.
-With this background, we propose a direction-free two-dimensional KCM for which the existence of a freezing transition can be proved rigorously.
-We also conjecture by numerical experiments that the proposed model does not belong to the TBF class.
+In particular, we focus on KCMs with reflection symmetry, which may be conjectured as qualitatively different from KCMs in the {\it spiral} class owing to the symmetry of the models.
+We also search for models, which in their mean-field cases such as the models on the infinite dimensional lattice and Bethe lattices are straightforwardly well-defined.
+Mean-field analysis for such cases possibly acts as a starting point for a theory on determining the universality, as we have learned from the renormalization group analysis for equilibrium critical phenomena.
+With this background, the strategy in this paper is to first remind us of the FA model, which is straightforwardly well-defined on Bethe lattices but does not show any freezing transitions in finite dimensions.
+Then, by adding the other constraints to the FA model, we propose a KCM with \rd{reflection} symmetry, for which the existence of a freezing transition can be proved on the square lattice.
+Further, we conjecture by numerical experiments that the proposed model does not belong to the {\it spiral} class.